Amir-web66/IGRIS/README.md

 # IGRIS
+ If you like this project, consider giving it a star — it helps a lot!

 **IGRIS** is a local personal dashboard for tracking daily habits, study sessions, and self-discipline updated to be with ML behavioral analysis.